samuelgoto/proposal-block-params/README.md

 This is early, so there are still a lot of [areas to explore](#areas-of-exploration) (e.g. [```continue``` and ```break```](#continue-break), [return](#return), [bindings](#bindings) and [```this```](https://github.com/samuelgoto/proposal-block-params/issues/9)) as well as strategic problems to overcome (e.g. [forward compatibility](#forward-compatibility)) and things to check feasibility (e.g. [completion values](#completion-values)).

 There is a [polyfill](#polyfill), but I wouldn't say it is a great one quite yet :)

+It is probably constructive to start reading from the [prior art](#prior-art) section.

 # Use cases